-More correctly, it helps both owner and pet.
+Learning to interpret a rabbit's signals can help both the owner and the pet.
 As the person in the “relationship,” it's our responsibility to work within our pet's emotional limits and needs.
-This establishes a good bond, which leads to security and enjoyment on both sides.
+This establishes a good bond marked by trust and enjoyment on both sides.
 A misunderstood rabbit is often perceived as troublesome.
-However, most issues can be identified and solved by learning its body language.
+However, most issues can be identified and solved by learning their body language.

 There are glands underneath a rabbit's head specifically used to mark territory.
 This prompts an interesting behaviour called “chinning.”
 The rabbit hops over to furniture, its sleeping quarters or anything that takes its fancy and then rubs its chin on the desired object.
 This scent warns other rabbits the territory is taken.
 This behaviour should not be discouraged.
 The smell isn't detectable to humans, (it won't bother anyone) and chinning makes a rabbit feel secure.

 A curious rabbit, or one that's investigating the possibility of danger has a very distinctive posture.
 They'll sit up, front legs dangling above the floor.
 Their nose and eyes will be laser-focused in a certain direction, or at an unknown person or object.

 Body language can also show you when a rabbit is sick.
 Sometimes it's obvious; the pet behaves abnormally, it's lethargic or hides more than usual.
 Other signs are not so clear.
 For example, frequent ear shaking should be investigated by a vet, as this could be symptomatic of an underlying condition.
 However, healthy rabbits shake their ears to show displeasure with food or when it wants to be left alone.

 A clear sign of trouble is tooth grinding.
 Soft grinding is a sign of happiness, but loud grinding needs vet attention since the rabbit is experiencing physical pain.